afafbioinfo/ReDMaxH/April2nd2020/Readme.md

 |![GitHub Logo](https://github.com/afafbioinfo/BackupGatech/blob/master/April2nd2020/1-Figures/CardinalvsPriorUU_CellFree_4RNAs.png)|![GitHub Logo](https://github.com/afafbioinfo/BackupGatech/blob/master/April2nd2020/1-Figures/CardinalvsPriorUU_Cell_4RNAs.png)|
 |D = 0.0047602, p-value = 0.9995 | D = 0.0076693, p-value = 0.8925|

+*Remarks*

+*When comparing data for 4 RNAs from Cell and Cell-free conditions, the Prior seems to be a good approximation for (i,j) in [(Upaired,Unpaired),(Unpaired,paired),(paired,Unpaired)] with a P-value above 0.05.

 2/ DMS probes the base, what does the Mutation rate distribution looks like for each single nucleotides(C,G,U,A) and for each structural context (Unpaired, Helix-end, paired in Stack)?